4 Multivariate analysis: Clustering and Ordination

 library(vegan)

-nMDS <- metaMDS(iris[, -5], distance = "bray", k = 2, trace = FALSE)
+<- metaMDS(iris[, -5], distance = "bray", k = 2, trace = FALSE) nMDS

 par(mfrow = c(1, 2))